A visit to Abi and Tom's Garden Plants in Cumbria

 Rudbeckia laciniata ‘Herbstsonne’

-Tall and imposing, this vigorous perennial has daisy flowers with reflexed petals and chartreuse conical disks.
+Tall and imposing, this vigorous rudbeckia has daisy flowers with reflexed petals and chartreuse conical disks.
 Combines well with ornamental grasses.
 2m x 90cm.
 AGM*.
 RHS H6, USDA 5a-9b.

 The Japanese angelica tree is a deciduous shrub or small tree with thorny stems, pinnate leaves and large billowy panicles of creamy- white flowers.
 5m x 3m.
 RHS H5, USDA 4a-9b.